 What issues can psychotherapy deal with?

-Psychotherapy is useful for any life challenge or issue, including relationships, family problems, work issues, addictions, and just feeling overwhelmed with depression or anxiety.
+Psychotherapy is useful for any life challenge or issue.
+This includes relationships, family problems, work issues, addictions, and just feeling overwhelmed with depression or anxiety.

-If you are are interested in seeing what psychotherapy treatments have proven effective for certain issues, you can read our information about evidenced-based guidelines.
+If you are are interested in seeing what psychotherapy treatments have proven effective for certain issues, you can read our information about evidence-based guidelines.

 Being able to trust and get along with your therapist is now proven to predict the effectiveness of your therapy.
-All of the psychotherapists at Harley Therapy™ have a minimum of five years professional experience compassionately supporting clients.
+All of the psychotherapists at Harley Therapy™ have a minimum of seven years professional experience compassionately supporting clients.
 We are committed to creating the highest standard of therapy available.

 What happens in a psychotherapy session?